wp-plugins/gator-cache/readme.txt

 == Changelog ==

-= 1.51 =
+= 1.52 =
+* Resolves conflict with NextGen Gallery buffering
+* Allows choice of cache directory location during install
+* Fixes bug with certain settings that can display cached pages for logged in users = 1.51 =
 * Adds WordPress Multisite support
-* Improved recommended Apache http cache rewrite rules

-= 1.48 =
+* Improved recommended Apache http cache rewrite rules = 1.48 =
 * Maintenance release for http caching
 * Corrects the cache path in the recommended Apache rewrite rules